george-gca/bracis_2023_srcaps/pages/results.md

 </style>

 <!--
 Here we can see a quick comparison of our model and the other models we used as a basis.
 Even though our model have few layers, it has a considerable amount of parameters.
 This happens due to the vectorial nature of the capsules.
-Also, our model is the only that uses a different loss function, which is the adaptive loss function, and only our solution and RDN use dense connections.
+Also, our model is the only one that uses a different loss function, which is the adaptive loss function, and only our solution and RDN use dense connections.
 -->